SHOCK CINEMA

 Candy:

-With Marlon Brando, Richard Burton, Ringo Starr, and plenty of other equally embarrassed stars.
+With Marlon Brando, Richard Burton, Ringo Starr, and other equally embarrassed stars.

 The Challenge: